edu-sharing/php-auth-plugin/Readme.md

 You'll get the full node object (see the REST specification) as well as a ready-to-embed HTML snipped (`detailsSnippet`).

 #### 2.1 Content + Download Linking, Preview
-Since the object you've received is may not publicly available, you need to generate specific urls in order to access it via the current usage.
+Since the object you've received is probably not publicly available, you need to generate specific urls to access it via the current usage.

-You'll need an seperat endpoint in your application which verifys access of the current user and then redirect him to edu-sharing.
+You'll need an dedicated endpoint in your application which verifies access of the current user and then redirects them to edu-sharing.

 When initializing the library, configure the path where this endpoint will be available in your application like